ApryseSDK/pdftron-react-native/README.md

 ##### annotationAuthor
 string, optional

-Defines the author name for all annotations in the current document.
-Exported xfdfCommand would contain this information.
+Defines the author name for all annotations created on the current document.
+Exported xfdfCommand will include this information.

 ```js
 <DocumentView